Hierarchical Black Hole Mergers in Nuclear Star Clusters: A Combined Dynamical-Secular Channel for GW231123-like Events: Acknowledgments

-\textit{Acknowledgments.---} B. L. thanks Wenbin Lu and Johan Samsing for useful discussions.
-B. L. acknowledges support from the National Key Research and Development Program of China (No. 2023YFB3002502) and National Natural Science Foundation of China (Grant No. 12433008).
+Bin Liu thanks Wenbin Lu and Johan Samsing for useful discussions.
+Bin Liu acknowledges support from the National Natural Science Foundation of China (Grant No. 12433008) and National Key Research and Development Program of China (No. 2023YFB3002502).